joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 - A set of *unique* points which are within the cluster, henceforth known as ***Cluster Points***.
 - A set of *unique* points which have just been added to the cluster and thus must be searched on the next iteration, henceforth known as the ***Process Queue***.
 	- This set is defined as a strict subset of the ***Cluster Points***.
-- A third working list of points
+- A third working list of points used to avoid reallocation of a large array, known as the ***Found List***

 These three collections are implemented using the `PosList` struct discussed below.